mesosphere/dcos-docs-site/pages/1.8/administration/installing/ent/custom/troubleshooting/index.md

        ⁠⁠⁠⁠journalctl -flu dcos-mesos-dns﻿⁠⁠⁠⁠
        ```

-    -  If you are able to ping `ready.dcos-net`, but not `leader.mesos`, review the Mesos master service logs by using this command:
+    -  If you are able to ping `ready.spartan`, but not `leader.mesos`, review the Mesos master service logs by using this command:

        ```bash
        ⁠⁠⁠⁠journalctl -flu dcos-mesos-master